-Okay, these ruby red curls are on another level!
+These ruby red curls are on another level.
 Dark red hair totally suits these springy ringlets.
 Plus, a touch of warmth will go a long way.

 Ali Larter's Vibrant Color

 The cool red tone of Ali Larter's locks is so eye-catching.
-With a color that pops as much as this, a simple middle part does enough (insert heart-eye emoji).
+With a color that pops as much as this, a simple middle part is the perfect choice.

 Red Velvet Hair